cobaltgit/Quark-Docs/docs/support/faq.md

 Quark's built in MP3 player uses **44100Hz** as the sample rate.
 You'll need to make sure that the MP3s you are playing are of this sample rate - higher or lower sample rates (i.e. 48000Hz or 22050Hz) will cause your audio to be played slower or faster with pitch changes.

+!!! tip
+    It is highly recommended to install the [`ffplay` gluon](../guides/gluons/media.md) for media playback, allowing you to play a wide range of video and audio formats.

 ## *What systems are supported?*

 Quark supports a large list of systems, even more so than the stock operating system and all the while having a smaller install footprint!